openstack-archive/infra-manual/doc/source/zuulv3.rst

 * Integration with more systems

-We're pretty excited about Zuul v3, and we think it's going to improve the devolpment process for all OpenStack developers.
+We're pretty excited about Zuul v3, and we think it's going to improve the development process for all OpenStack developers.
 But we also know that not everyone needs to know everything about Zuul v3 in order for this to work.
 The sections below provide increasing amounts of information about Zuul v3.
 Please at least read the first section,